4th of the 2nd month 2022/2023.

 Mishlĕ/Proverbs 24:27 “Prepare your outside work, and make it fit for yourself in the field; then you shall build your house.”

-Another word in Hebrew that we see being translated as ‘fit’ is the word צָלַח tsalaḥ – Strong’s H6743 meaning, ‘to advance, prosper, successful, victorious, press through and succeed’, and is used in:
+Another word, in Hebrew, that we see being translated as ‘fit’, is the word צָלַח tsalaḥ – Strong’s H6743 which means, ‘to advance, prosper, successful, victorious, press through and succeed’, and is used in:

 Yeḥezqěl/Ezekiel 15:4 “See, into the fire it shall be given for fuel.
 Both ends of it the fire shall burn, and its middle shall be scorched.
 Is it fit for any work?”

 Yeḥezqěl was asked by יהוה if the vine was any different to other trees and if it was fit for any work.

 He asks him a couple of rhetorical questions, making it clear that a vine cannot even be used to make a peg, upon which something can hang and it cannot be made into any work!